-Android surpasses Symbian to become top smartphone platform as tablets gain groundAlex Wagner - Senior News Editor
+Android surpasses Symbian to become top smartphone platform as tablets gain groundAlex Wagner - Editorial Director of News and Content

 Android has steadily been gaining market share every quarter since its inception, surpassing all of its competitors one by one.
 Today Google's OS has finally reached the top of the mountain, according to Canalys, surpassing Symbian to become the top mobile platform in the world.
 During the fourth quarter of 2010, Canalys reports that there were 33.3 million Android devices shipped, compared to runner-up Symbian's 31 million shipped.
 The rest of the competition is shaping up like this: Apple in third with 16.2 million shipped, RIM in fourth with 14.6 million shipped, and Microsoft in fifth with 3.1 million shipped.
 Check out the full press release below.

 While Android is the most popular smartphone platform in the world, things are a little different when it comes to tablets.
 Market research firm Strategy Analytics is reporting that, during Q4 2010, Apple's iPad ruled the roost, making up 75 percent of the world's tablet shipments.
 That's actually down from about 95 percent, though, as Android tablets accounted for 22 percent of global shipments.

 Considering how quickly Android has been gaining ground over the past year or so, it's not terribly surprising that the OS has finally taken the top spot in terms of devices shipped.
 What is pretty amazing, though, is that in the fourth quarter of 2009, only 4.7 million Android smartphones were shipped out.
 That's quite a jump in just one year.
 And while Android tablets may not be seeing quite the same success just yet, with devices like the XOOM and G-Slate on the horizon, I wouldn't be shocked if Google's green robot took over the tablet market soon, too.